When Cory MacLauchlin began teaching at Germanna Community College, Prof. Rich Gossweiler told him his goal should be simple:

 Gossweiler also asked them to remember that “students are your friends."

-Prof. Rich Gossweiler and Prof. Don Frank
+Prof. Rich Gossweiler and Prof. Don Frank at retirement event |

 “When we go through town, we always run into our students.
 The wonderful thing about community colleges is you see the results—you see [former] students.
 You make friends,” he said.